Louis-CharlesBiron/canvasDotEffect/readme.md

     </div>
 ```

-3. **In a JS file, create a new Canvas instance with the canvas element in parameter.**
+3. **In a JS file, create a new Canvas instance with the html canvas element in parameter.**
 ```js
     const CVS = new Canvas(document.getElementById("canvasId"))
 ```